 Funding is noisy

 The most important point in this book is that a large proportion of award evaluations is simply random noise.
-One study of 4,000 grant proposals found low agreement between reviewers (r = .2).9 Another study found essentially no agreement among researchers reviewing 25 previously funded grant applications.10 The researchers concluded that who happens to review the application is far more important than what it contains.
+One study of 4,000 grant proposals found low agreement between reviewers (r = .2).11 Another study found essentially no agreement among researchers reviewing 25 previously funded grant applications.12 The authors concluded that who happens to review the application is far more important than what it contains.

 One reviewer gave the best possible rating for the research problem; another scored it 2 out of 6.
 One total score was half the others.
 Can you imagine if this was acceptable variation when marking exams?
 Depending on your grader, you could get an A, a B, or a failing grade.